ray-di/Ray.Di/README.md

 A module can install other modules to configure more bindings.

  * Earlier bindings have priority even if the same binding is made later.
- * `overrideInstall` bindings in that module have priority.
+ * `override` bindings in that module have priority.

 ```php
 protected function configure()